Porges/ways-to-play/src/games/fan-tan/index.md

   * <span lang="zh">大眼</span> (although GGoM has 眠) ‘big eyes’[@GamblingGamesOfMalaya p.
 119]
   * <span lang="zh">紅</span> ‘row’[@ChineseInAmerica p.
 3]

-In modern games the Hong bet is usually removed, and two additional bets are available:
+In modern casino games the Hong bet is usually removed, and two additional bets are available:

 * **Nga Tan**, a bet on two outcomes, paying 1&ratio;2, and one other to push
   * <span lang="zh">丫攤</span> ‘booth’